RishitLaddha/AI-Agent-Capstone/README.md

 # 🧠 ChoreDitch-AI – Smart Automation for Files & Tasks

 Welcome to **ChoreDitch-AI**, my capstone project built to handle the kind of digital chores we all face but hate doing.

 The idea was simple:

-what if AI agents could take over the repetitive, boring stuff—so I could focus on the real work?
+What if AI agents could take over the repetitive, boring stuff—so I could focus on the real work?

 ## 🌍 The Problem